-Using on-page optimisation techniques and best practices is important as it helps your web pages beseen and read online.
-On-site optimisation enables the crawlers (also known as spiders) to bettercrawl, index, understand and rank your content.
+Using on-page optimization techniques and best practices is important as it helps your web pages beseen and read online.
+On-site optimization enables the crawlers (also known as spiders) to bettercrawl, index, understand and rank your content.
 As such, your web page is categorised by the crawlers as relevant when web users type a search query (keywords) into Google or another search engine and consequently they can position your result higher.

 An enhanced position in the SERPs is the initial benefit of both on and off page SEO.
 Whereas, gaining increased conversions is an additional advantage of on-page SEO.
 It is important to remember that (generally speaking) you will only rank in today’s search results if your website is appealing to the user, with a high click-through rate, and optimised content.
 These advantages show why SEO matters.

-Optimising websites requires the use of both on-site and off-site SEO (most effective when done in that order).
+Optimizing websites requires the use of both on-site and off-site SEO (most effective when done in that order).
 Initially, you need to ensure you have considered every aspect of our 8-step on-site SEO checklist below.

 1. Ensure your content is original (duplicate-free).

 2. Employ keyword research to find searchers you can realistically rank for (pay particular attention to long-tail keywords).